-This research seeks to understand opportunities around greater connection with family and friends using digital technology, and how these opportunities might be harnessed to impact prisoner wellbeing and rehabilitation.
+This research seeks to understand opportunities around greater connection with family and friends and how these opportunities might be harnessed to impact prisoner wellbeing and rehabilitation.

 Connection with loved ones is well understood to have links with rehabilitative outcomes for prisoners.
-While entering the prison system is disruptive for prisoners and their families, digital technology poses the opportunity to bridge some of this disruption through greater access to phone, video and written communication with friends and family outside the prison.
-This was evident in the experiences of prisoners at the two correctional facilities where tablets were recently piloted in NSW.
-Prisoners perceive access to such technology as a privilege and value the opportunity to be involved in family life in unprecedented ways.
-Digital technology provided a space for prisoners to rebuild or pick up relationships with loved ones that have suffered when they were outside of prison.
-The digital visiting space, while having limitations, also has advantages over the heavily supervised and often chaotic physical space of in-person visits.
-The digital visiting space can now extend into the homes of loved ones, and while this may be viewed positively, there is a need for a better understanding about how this access impacts on family and friends.
+While entering the prison system is disruptive for prisoners and their families, digital technology poses the opportunity to bridge some of this disruption.

+We are seeing initial positives of connecting prisons with family and friends.
+Prisoners perceive access to such technology as a privilege and value the opportunity to be involved in family life.

+There are also unique opportunities presented within prison.
+Anecdotal evidence suggests that being in prison sets the space for prisoners to rebuild or pick up relationships with loved ones that have suffered when they were outside of prison.

+The level of access to loved ones is also unprecedented, and the environment around which this occurs has now moved from a heavily supervised physical setup to mostly digital.
+However, this digital environment which now extends into the homes of loved ones is not well understood.

-Some questions raised by the use of digital technology for communication include: What are the experiences of prisoner's families and friends?
-What are the potential opportunities for misuse of the technology and it use in causing harm?
+What are the experiences of prisoner families and friends?
+What are the potential opportunities for misuse of the technology to cause harm?
 Where are the opportunities to support rehabilitative behaviour?

-CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about the role of digital technology in supporting prisoners relationships with family and friends.
+CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about the role of digital technology in supporting.
 This is an ambitious project that seeks to establish leading practice and new knowledge with international significance.
 It will require a research partner willing to provide robust critique as well as engage in research and development with the agency.
 The University project team would contribute to the achievement of core project aims: